DawnB1/Reports/README.md

 **How do you handle Antivirus alerts?**
 Check the policy for the AV and then the alert.
 If the alert is for a legitimate file then it can be whitelisted and if this is malicious file then it can be quarantined/deleted.
 The hash of the file can be checked for reputation on various websites like virus total, malwares.com etc. AV needs to be fine-tuned so that the alerts can be reduced.

+**What is a false positive and false negative in case of IDS?**
+When the device generated an alert for an intrusion which has actually not happened: this is false positive and if the device has not generated any alert and the intrusion has actually happened, this is the case of a false negative.

+**Is a false positive or a false negative more acceptable?**
+False positives are more acceptable.
+False negatives will lead to intrusions happening without getting noticed.

 # Articles I've Read to Become more Familiar with Cybersecurity Processes